Bondhon1/lifedrop/README.md

 - **Tailwind-first** components using `class-variance-authority` + `tailwind-merge`
 - **Prisma + Zod** sharing schema contracts to avoid drift
 - **React Query** for client caches and optimistic updates (mutations live under `src/hooks` soon)
-- **Socket.io** connection in a dedicated client provider for chat/notifications (coming next phase)
+- **Ably** connection handled by a dedicated client provider for chat/notifications

 ## Migration notes

 - The entire Flask codebase is preserved under `copy/` for cross-checking business logic.
 - Database tables map 1:1 to Prisma models (see `schema.prisma`).
 Additional enums were added for `UserRole`.
 - File uploads (profile pics, medical docs, chat attachments) now default to Vercel Blob in production and fall back to the local disk during development.
-- Chat + notifications will leverage a Next.js Route Handler with a shared Socket.io server instance.
+- Chat + notifications now rely on Ably channels issued via a Next.js token route; no long-lived Node server required on Vercel.

 ## Testing & quality